The MGA gamemode

 The core of the gamemode is about getting kills with a melee weapon while blast-jumping.
 Friendly fire is off, and any source of damage should come from other blast-jumping players' melee weapons or environmental damage (if the arena has pitfalls and the like).
 Any and all other damage must be prevented by the server (e.g. through plugins).

 Any melee weapon used must kill in one hit when blast-jumping.
-The Market Gardener is the only weapon which possesses this feature, but other weapons may be given this condition with plugins.
-Most servers only allow the former, but this is not a requirement.
-(While most competitive servers ban all other melee weapons, there is almost no downsides in allowing most if not all of them, providing some are reworked.)
+The Market Gardener is the only weapon which deals critical damage while blast-jumping, but other weapons may be given this condition with plugins.
+The server must ensure than one kill is sufficient to kill any opponent in one hit.

 Players must have infinite ammo both in their weapons' clip and in reserve.
-(Note that some weapons must be handled differently due to working differently than most other weapons, e.g. the Beggar's Bazooka.)
+(Note that plugins must handle some weapons in unique ways due to working differently than most other weapons, e.g. the Beggar's Bazooka.)

-Players should be able to join whatever team they want, whatever the number of people the team already has.
+Players should be able to join whatever team they want, no matter the number of people the team already has.

 Allowed classes